 For mobile apps only.
-Not supported on web push.
+Custom sounds are not supported on web push.

 use awesomesound.wav